zenparsing/storelax/README.md

 console.log(store.read()); // { name: "Amy", score: 200 }
 ```

 If the argument is a function, it is called with the current store data.
-The store is update with the return value of the function.
+The store is updated with the return value of the function.

 ```js
 const store = new Store({ name: 'Amy', score: 100 });